egilll/tex-linebreak2/README.md

   lineWidth: 45,
   /*
     A function that measures the width of a string of text.
-    (For monospace text, you should however use the function `texLinebreakMonospace`) */
+    (For monospace text, you should however use the option `preset: "plaintext"`, which will correctly
+    calculate a string's width)
+  */
   measureFn: (word) => word.length,
   /* Spaces should not expand */